crowd4u/COLLAPSE/README.md

 This repository provides supplementary material for the paper "Aggregating Labels from Humans and AIs with Asymmetric Performance," currently under peer review.

-## Methods
-The `methods` folder contains code for BDS, HS-DS, and CBCC in Crowd-Kit format.

-Some of the code uses Crowd-Kit code under license.
-We would like to express our gratitude to the Crowd-Kit team.
-Additionally, we have made minimal modifications to the original CBCC code by the authors and included it in this repository.
-We would also like to express our gratitude to the authors of the CBCC code.

 ## Main Experiment
 We provide a Docker container for easy reproduction.